ash0x0/obsidian-cs-notes/DSA/Algorithms/Solution Paradigms/Dynamic Programming.md

 This is similar to:

-1. [[Greedy Algorithms]] in which problems have optimal substructure, but not overlapping ones.
+1. [[Greedy Algorithm]] in which problems have optimal substructure, but not overlapping ones.
 2. [[Divide & Conquer]] algorithms that break a problem into subproblems, but not overlapping ones.

 # Identification